 As part of our ongoing commitment to excellence in early American scholarship, the Omohundro Institute offers a variety of lectures and learning opportunities at no charge.
-These include lectures designed for both scholarly and non-scholarly audiences, such as the Council, Historians at Work, and William and Mary Quarterly Prize lectures, and talks given with a primarily academic audience in mind, such as the Vast Early America lecture series.
+These include lectures designed for both scholarly and non-scholarly audiences, such as the Council, Historians at Work, and William and Mary Quarterly lectures, and talks given with a primarily academic audience in mind, such as the Vast Early America lecture series.
 All are welcome at all events.

 - Author Series – Offered as part of the OI’s commitment to introducing its authors and their work in Early American scholarship directly to public audiences.

 - Council Lecture – Reflects the Omohundro Institute’s ongoing commitment to excellence in early American scholarship.
 Given by a former OI Council member, these lectures are meant for both scholarly and non-scholarly audiences.

-- William and Mary Quarterly Prize Lecture – Delivered by an author of an award-winning article published in the WMQ.
+- William and Mary Quarterly Lecture – Delivered by an author whose work is transforming our sense of the past.